Eternal Moonshine of the Simpson Mind

 "Eternal Moonshine of the Simpson Mind" is the ninth episode of the nineteenth season of the American animated television series The Simpsons.
 It first aired on the Fox network in the United States on December 16, 2007.
 The episode was directed by Chuck Sheetz and written by J. Stewart Burns.

 The episode averaged 10.15 million viewers, winning in its time slot and receiving a 12 percent audience share.
 The episode follows Homer's attempts to recall a deliberately forgotten memory from the previous night.
-Maggie Simpson does not appear in the episode.

 At the 2008 Primetime Emmy Awards, the episode won the award for Outstanding Animated Program (for Programming Less Than One Hour).
 The episode received positive reviews from critics, who often cited it as the best of the season.
 In 2014, showrunner Al Jean selected it as one of five essential episodes in the show's history.